-Ocular migraine causes visual disturbances, or aura, with or without the headache that tends to occur with typical migraine.
+Ocular migraine causes visual disturbances (aura) and even temporary vision loss.
+Ocular migraine can occur with or without the headache that tends to occur with typical migraine.

 Ocular migraine can be painful and disabling, but there are ways to help prevent and reduce symptoms.